How to Become a Home Inspector in Ohio (2026 Guide)

 - Exam Required: NHIE

-- Regulator: Ohio Department of Commerce
+- Regulatory body: Ohio Department of Commerce

 1. Do You Need a License in Ohio?

-Before conducting any paid inspections, candidates must complete 80 Hours of state-approved training.
-Getting the right education is the most critical step to ensure you pass the exams and meet local standards.
+Currently, the state-level licensing status is Required.
+Before conducting any paid inspections, candidates must complete 80 hours of state-approved classroom training AND successfully complete a strict peer review or interactive experience process.
+Getting the right education is the most critical step to ensure you pass the NHIE, meet the state's rigorous dual-track standards, and launch your business legally.

 2. Examination and Governing Body

 According to state regulations overseen by the Ohio Department of Commerce, applicants must pass the required tests.
-In this state, the specific exam requirement is: NHIE.
+In this state, the specific exam requirement is the National Home Inspector Examination (NHIE).
+For official administrative details, applications, and regulatory updates, always refer to the

 3. Insurance Requirements